seasonedfish/blog/_posts/2022-05-24-a-new-data-model-for-pokesummary.md

 But, what about secondary type?
 A Pokémon might not have two types; in that case, `csv_row["secondary_type"]` would be an empty string.
-With enums, I first thought I could have a `NO_TYPE = ""` member of the enum.
+With enums, I initially thought I could have a `NO_TYPE = ""` member of the enum.
 However, it didn't make sense for `NO_TYPE` to show up when you iterated through `PokemonType`.

-Looking this up, it seemed like the [consensus](https://stackoverflow.com/a/1795662) was that it's better to use a nullable (a variable set to `None` in the absence of a value).
+Looking this up, it seemed like the [consensus](https://stackoverflow.com/a/1795662) was that it's better to use a nullable, a variable set to `None` in the absence of a value.
-The Python equivalent of this is `Optional`.

 My initial code for this was probably the worst Python I've ever written.
 ```python